-Applying for a loan can be one of the most stressful parts of purchasing a home, but it doesn't have to be.
+Most buyers think applying for the loan is one of the most stressful parts of buying a house, but it doesn't have to be.

-1 – Assemble a list of questions regarding your loan program
+1 – Create a list of questions regarding your loan program

-If you find that you do not fully realize the pros and cons of all the various programs, be sure you bring a list of questions.
+If you find that you do not entirely comprehend the advantages and disadvantages of the different loan programs, make sure you bring a list of questions with you.

 2 – Determine when you want to lock

-By locking in an interest rate, the mortgage lender is committing to the mortgage interest rates for the loan – most often at the time the loan application is submitted.
+When you lock in the rate, it indicates that a lender commits to the mortgage interest rates for the loan – generally at the time the loan application is sent in.

-By floating the rate, you can lock the rate anytime between the day you apply for the loan and the issuing of closing documents.
-Those who elect to float presume that interest rates will dip in the near future.
+By floating the rate, you can lock the rate anytime between the loan application day and issuance of closing documents.
+Those who opt to float presume that interest rates will dip in the near future.
 Click here to see the outlook for the next 90 days of interest rates.

-3 – Decide if you want to pay additional points to reduce your interest rate
+3 – Determine if you want to pay additional points to reduce your rate

-If you opt to pay additional points to lower the rate of your mortgage loan, you'll do so by paying for them in cash at closing.
-Every point is 1 percent of the loan.
+If you choose to pay additional points to lower the interest rate of your mortgage loan, you will do so by paying for them in cash at closing.
+Each point is 1 percent of the loan.

-If you're uncertain as to whether or not purchasing points is right for you, click here to use our points calculator.
+To decide if purchasing points is the best option for you, click here to use our points calculator.

 4 – Bring your paperwork

-Obtaining a loan requires lots of paperwork, so you should take some time to get all your documentation together.
-Click here to get a list of general loan documentation.
+Obtaining a mortgage loan requires a lot of paperwork, so you should spend some time getting your documents together.
+Click here for a list of general loan documentation.